Outcome of the Test

 Earlier, we found that when Daniel sought to be excused from the king's food and wine, he shunned two kinds of conduct.
 He did not oppose the king publicly or express a defiant attitude.
 Instead, he used wise, mature diplomacy.
 Yet diplomacy is not always possible and, when possible, is not always successful.

-Consider an incident some years later, when Daniel's three friends came to a convocation of the king's officials and the king ordered them all to bow down before a great image (Daniel 3).
+Consider an incident some years later, when Daniel's three friends came to a convocation of the king's officials and the king ordered them all to bow down before a great image (Dan.
+3).
 As followers of the true God, the Hebrews could not obey.
 They had to remain standing.
 Hence, they were immediately spotted by their enemies and dragged before the king.
-Faced with public insubordination, the king demanded of the Hebrews that they bow down or die.
-What could they do?
+Faced with public insubordination, the king ordered the Hebrews to bow down or die.
+What should they do?
 Their decision whether to obey had to be rendered immediately, in front of all the people assembled around the throne.
 The methods of diplomacy were of no avail.
 Rather, they necessarily resorted to the kinds of conduct that Daniel had once avoided.

 - They opposed the king publicly.

 - Their opposition took the form of bold defiance.
-They said, "We are not careful to answer thee in this matter" (verse 16).
+They said, "We are not careful to answer thee in this matter" (v.
+16).
 They even expressed contempt for the king's punishment.
-They declared that it would be a trifling thing for God to deliver them from the fiery furnace (verse 17).
+They declared that it would be a trifling thing for God to deliver them from the fiery furnace (v.
+17).
 Moreover, they forthrightly branded the king's gods as unworthy of their worship.
 Realizing that they might soon come into God's presence, buoyed up by a zeal to die heroically for the cause of truth, they did not mince words.
-They denounced the worship of idols (verse 18).
+They denounced the worship of idols (v.
+18).
 The effect of their words on the king was not to win his sympathy, but to antagonize him thoroughly.
-He became full of fury (verse 19).
+He became full of fury (v.
+19).